fire1ce/DDNS-Cloudflare-PowerShell/README.md

 - DDNS Cloudflare PowerShell script for **Windows**.
 - Choose any source IP address to update **external** or **internal** _(WAN/LAN)_.
-- For multiply lan interfaces like Wifi, Docker Networks and Bridges the script will automatically detects the primary Interface by priority.
+- For multiple LAN interfaces like Wifi, Docker Networks and Bridges the script will automatically detect the primary Interface by priority.
-- Cloudflare's options proxy and TTL configurable via the parameters.
+- Cloudflare's options for proxy and TTL configurable via the parameters.
-- Optional Telegram Notifications
+- Optional Telegram or Discord Notifications

 ## Requirements